riongull/notes/Dash-MN-setup.md

   ```sh
   Dash$ masternode genkey
   ```
-3. Copy the string of characters to another application like Word or Notes (you will need that string later)
+3. Copy the string of characters to another application like Word or Notes
+  * This will be referred to as \<yourmasternodeprivkey> in step 3 below

 4. Create a new dash address for your masternode
   * File > Receiving addresses > New
-  * Label the address (e.g. "MN01")
+  * Label the address (e.g. "MN01"), click "OK", and
+  * Leave the 'Receiving addresses' dialog box for the next step
-  * You will need a different address for each masternode you plan to create
+  * Note: you will need a different address for each masternode you plan to create

 ## 5. Fund your newly created address with 1000 DASH
+1. These steps assume you already have >1000 DASH (1000 + miner fee) in your Dash-Qt wallet
+2. Open the 'Receiving addresses' dialog box if necessary (file > Receiving addresses)
+2. Click the Receiving address you made in step 4 (e.g. "MN01") and click the 'copy' button
+3. Click the Send tab on the main Dash-Qt window
+4. Paste the address you copied on the 'Pay To' field, it should populate your label
-1. Fund your the address just created with 1000 DASH
+5. Fund your masternode (e.g. MN01) address with *exactly* 1000 DASH
+  * You need a small amount extra in the wallet you are sending from in order to cover the miner fee
-  * It must be one transaction of exactly 1000 DASH
+  * The amount you actually send must be one transaction of exactly 1000 DASH
   * No, you may not send more than 1000 DASH
   * No, you may not send 999.99 DASH
   * No, you may not put in 1 DASH first and then 999 DASH.
 It must be all at once.
 You may test the address first, but you will still need to send 1000 DASH later, all in one transaction